 A lot of the problems beginners face are caused by not understanding self.
 If you've ever "lost" an instance variable or puzzled over what data is visible to a mixin, then it's because you didn't understand self in that context.

-In this post, we're going to look at self in a variety of every-day situations.
+In this post, we're going to look at the Ruby self keyword in a variety of everyday situations.

 What is self?